 Fortunately, exposing your tooth enamel to fluoride can help restore this microscopic mineral erosion.
 This process, which is known as remineralization, can start to reverse tooth sensitivity and prevent new cavities from forming.

-If you’ve struggled with chronic tooth decay and sensitivity, your dentist, Dr. Neal Vavra and Dr. Ricky Chung, will likely recommend a basic fluoride treatment.
-It can be conveniently administered after he has completed your regular dental checkup and cleaning.
+If you’ve struggled with chronic tooth decay and sensitivity, your dentist, Dr. Ricky Chung, will likely recommend a basic fluoride treatment.
+It can be conveniently administered after they has completed your regular dental checkup and cleaning.

-If Dr. Neal Vavra and Dr. Ricky Chung thinks your enamel erosion issues need further help, then he might prescribe daily fluoride supplements.
+If Dr. Ricky Chung thinks your enamel erosion issues need further help, then they might prescribe daily fluoride supplements.
 This might come in the form of a concentrated fluoride toothpaste or mouth rinse.

 Call Palm Court Dental today if you would like more information about fluoride in Fontana, California, and to schedule your next appointment.